public-transport/gtfs-utils/readme.md

 As [public transportation systems will hopefully become more integrated](https://github.com/public-transport/why-linked-open-transit-data#why-linked-open-transit-data) over time, GTFS datasets will often be multiple GBs large.
 GTFS processing should work in memory-constrained Raspberry Pis or [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) environments as well.

 Whenever possible, all `gtfs-utils` tools will only read as little data into memory as possible.
-For this, the individual files in a GTFS dataset need to be sorted in a way that allows iterative processing (see below).
+For this, the individual files in a GTFS dataset need to be [sorted in a way](#sorted-gtfs-files) that allows iterative processing.

 Read more in the [*performance* section](#performance).